Aishanipach/Miniplay/README.md

   [How to use this API⚡](https://developer.mozilla.org/en-US/docs/Web/API/HTMLVideoElement/requestPictureInPicture)

   ## Fork this repo!👇
-  Add on more features that you feel our missing and make it more efficient!
+  Add on more features that you feel our missing or choose from the following:

+  + Adding mute/unmute audio option while streaming
+  + Update resizing option